Chief Executive Officer / Founder

 Dahlia served as a former Hope For Three Teen Huddle member (four years).
 She brings years of volunteer experience and passion for helping families and children living with autism.
 Dahlia is a recent cum laude graduate from Houston Christian University, majoring in Medical Humanities with double minors in Spanish and General Business.

 Alondra grew up in Mexico and is the first one in her family to graduate from high school and college.
-As a Wharton County Junior College graduate with an Associate in Arts – Psychology, she is looking to expand her studies by working toward her Bachelor’s in Clinical Psychology.
-She is open-minded, passionate, and eager to learn new things quickly.
-She wants to dedicate all her skills and talents to Hope For Three.
+As a Wharton County Junior College graduate with an Associate in Arts – Psychology, she wants to expand her studies by working toward her Bachelor’s in Clinical Psychology.
+She is open-minded, passionate, eager to learn new things quickly, and wants to dedicate her skills and talents to Hope For Three.

-Cristina “Tina” recently graduated from Houston Christian University as a double major in Medical Humanities and Spanish.
-Tina is a first generation college graduate with a passion for helping others.
-She brings her experience in social media marketing to Hope For Three to help spread our mission.
+Cristina “Tina” recently graduated from Houston Christian University with a double major in Medical Humanities and Spanish.
+Tina is a first-generation college graduate with a passion for helping others.
+She brings her experience in social media marketing to Hope For Three to advance the organization’s mission.